-Use Wakelet in a flipped classroom.
-Pair it with Flipgrid or Screencastify to design a lesson that does more than deliver a lecture or set of instructions.
-Use it for research.
-Kids can save links to content and record themselves discussing the information and how it relates to their topic.
-Or use it to tell a story.
-Collect content from all over the web to tell a story about a current or historical event, perhaps adding creativity by pairing it with an app like Trading Cards for student-produced content.
+Since Wakelet is geared for curation and sharing, it's versatile enough to use for instructional design, research, story-based learning, and collaboration.
+Pair it with Flipgrid or Screencastify to design a lesson that lets students interact with content instead of just hearing a lecture or set of instructions.
+Use it for research: Students can save links to content, take notes, and upload videos from YouTube or Google Drive.
+Or use it to tell a story: Collect content from all over the web to tell a story about a current or historical event, and have students share collections with their peers and up-vote their favorite resources.

 Looking for creative alternatives to traditional assignments?
-Ditch the busywork and let kids use Wakelet as a digital journal where they post content, record video explanations, add photos, and take notes in order to communicate their understanding.
-Instead of the traditional exam or essay, let kids submit portfolios to demonstrate content mastery.
-Or take your students on a virtual field trip, recording video of yourself as a tour guide.
-The site's versatility lets you save links to images on sites like Google Arts and Culture -- along with YouTube videos and even tweets -- to help students see connections between content.
+Ditch the busywork and let students use Wakelet as a digital journal where they post content, upload pre-recorded video explainers, add photos, and even add items from Twitter, Adobe Creative Cloud, and more.
+Instead of the traditional exam or essay, let students submit portfolios to show content mastery.

-Wakelet is a content curation platform where teachers and students can save links, social media posts, videos, and images as items to later be organized into private or public collections.
-Users can add notes to each Item in order to tell a story, ask questions, or give directions.
-Collections come in linear, thumbnail, or grid layouts on a scrollable page, which can be viewed on the site, through the mobile app, or exported as a PDF file.
+Wakelet is a content curation and sharing platform where teachers and students can save and organize links, social media posts, videos, and images.
+These collections might tell a story, give directions, deliver lessons, gather research, or encourage collaboration.
+Collections come in various layouts, such as columns, grids, or mood boards on a scrollable page.
+These collections can be kept private or shared publicly.
+They can be viewed on the site, through the mobile app, or shared elsewhere, including on social media.
 The Media View allows teachers and students to view items without leaving the site.

-Since Wakelet is so rooted in content consumption, however, it might be hard to assess whether or not students are really learning.
-It's easy to curate content, and teachers may serve more than their students can consume.
-It may be better to limit collections to four to six pieces of solid content at first, to give kids a chance to learn about a concept or tell a story with some depth.
-Also, it's easy to get sidetracked by collections about celebrities, pop culture, and other topics that don't help students focus on objectives.
-Teachers will want to have a clear strategy to assess learning and to get and give students feedback.
+Wakelet is a little too rooted in content consumption; as a result, it's tough to assess whether or not students are really learning.
+It'd be great to see Wakelet add some feedback and two-way communication tools to help make collections more dialogic.
+Massive collections might also be too much for students to process.
+Therefore, it'd likely be better to limit collections to four to six pieces of solid content at first, and give students a chance to learn about a concept or tell a story with some depth.
+Also, it's easy to get sidetracked by collections shared by classmates, especially if they're related to celebrities, pop culture, or other topics that stray from curricular objectives.
+Teachers will want to have a clear strategy to monitor collections, assess learning, and give feedback.